-Results are immediate and can last anywhere between 6 to 24 months in the cheeks and 6 months in the lips.
+Results are immediate and can last anywhere between 6-24 months in the cheeks and 6 months in the lips.

 Avoid strenuous activity for 24 hours after your injections.
-There may be some temporary minor discomfort or swelling that can last two to four weeks.
+There may be some temporary minor discomfort or swelling that can last 2-4 weeks.
 You can treat red or tender areas with ice.

 FACTS ABOUT FILLERS

 - All dermal fillers that are hyaluronic acid (like Voluma) can be reversed.

 - Like with Botox, the needles are tiny, and injections come with minimal discomfort.